markrebec/zuul/README.md

 There are a number of configuration options and additional DSL methods available for the `access_control` filters, and multiple filters can even be chained together.

-By default, an `AccessDenied` exception is raised when a subject is denied access.
+By default, a `Zuul::Exceptions::AccessDenied` exception is raised when a subject is denied access.
 You can customize this behavior in a few ways to either redirect, render or do essentially whatever you want.

 The first option is to use `rescue_from` in your controllers to catch the exception.
 In most cases you can define the `rescue_from` block once on your `ApplicationController` and it will be inherited by all child controllers.
 If you want to do different things in different controllers, you can use `rescue_from` directly with those controllers.
 Here's a basic example using `ApplicationController`: